P.O.W. NETWORK

 Skidmore, MO 64487-0068

-Voice 660-928-3304 - FAX 660-928-3303
+Voice 660-928-3304

 email us!

-For more than a decade we have answered a very interesting question.
+For three decades we have answered a very interesting question.
 "Do you have information on our Prisoners of War?"
 This was not done through editorializing or personal opinion, but by distribution of hundreds of thousands of pages of information -- first by paper copy, then by computer Bulletin Board Service file transfer, and now by Internet e-mail.
 In recent months, the value of our work has "hit home."
-Within the last few years, more than forty former prisoners of war from the Vietnam Conflict have passed away.
+Within the last few years, numerous former prisoners of war from the Vietnam Conflict have passed away.
 Their dedication to freedom and their stories did not die with them.
 Fortunately, their stories are recorded in our archives, and in the biographies posted on this site. |

 OUR HISTORY |